WillStevens/scrollreading/README.md

 The main files in this repository are:

-- report.pdf - a report describing this work
+- report.pdf - month 1 report describing this work
+- report2.pdf - month 2 report

-- *.png - some of the images that appear in report.pdf
+- *.png - some of the images that appear in the reports

 - scrollprocess.py - simple tkinter user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations